“Thorny people. They don’t always follow the etiquette.”

 “He felt as if he was never again going to know the reason for anything he did.”

 Why read novels?
 Jonathan Franzen argues in a Harper’s essay that people are drawn to strong fiction because they like to engage in complex stories that don’t have simple resolutions.
-In Anne Tyler’s first novel, If Morning Ever Comes, the … Continue reading
+In Anne Tyler’s first novel, If Morning Ever Comes, the central character, a law student, tries to learn … Read More

 “You need to develop some social skills.
 Some tact, some restraint, some diplomacy.”